KaileyLiou/data-science-ai/README.md

 **3. Run a specific project**

-Navigate into any project folder and execute its main Python file:
+Navigate into the project folder and execute its `main.py` file:

 ```bash
 cd <project_folder_name>
 python main.py
 ```